Justin Bieber Steps Out Shirtless With Special Hillsong Church Gal Pal To Celebrate ‘Despacito’ Success

 “A high-spirited Justin Bieber stepped out in Beverly Hills, shortly after hit single ‘Despacito’ was named most streamed song of all time.”

-Justin, known for adding vocals to and re-mixing the track by Puerto Rican artists Luis Fonsi and Daddy Yanke, stayed true to Southern California’s unwritten casual chic style guidelines by choosing to go shirtless.
+Justin, known for adding vocals to and remixing the track by Puerto Rican artists Luis Fonsi and Daddy Yanke, stayed true to Southern California’s unwritten casual chic style guidelines by choosing to go shirtless.
 His lunch date took place at a local restaurant, Sugarfish Sushi.
 For onlookers, the advantage of Bieber’s shirtless decision was a view of his constantly growing collection of tattoos.

 In addition to his tattoos, the “Sorry” singer sported red shorts, matching socks, and what appeared to be a cross between loafers and flip-flops.
-The Canadian pop music superstar took time to acknowledge those watching him before entering the popular Japanese restaurant.
+The Canadian pop music superstar took the time to acknowledge those watching him before entering the popular Japanese restaurant.

 In addition to its reputation for casual chic styles, Southern California is known for its residents’ passion for autos.
 If you are what you drive, then Justin made his statement by driving to the hot spot Japanese eatery in his famed Mercedes G-Wagon.